and Young Adult Literature:

 This site contains links to lesson plans and resources for adolescent and young adult (grades 6-12) literature, including short stories, mysteries, and English literature.
 I have tried to include only links to materials that are FREE!
 If you find that I have linked to something that isn't free, please let me know.
-Since there is considerable overlap between authors and titles for children and adolescents, go to my site for children's literature if you do not find what you need on this page.
-All lesson plans and resources on this page were checked and updated April 9, 2012!
+Since there is considerable overlap between authors and titles for children and adolescents, go children's literature if you do not find what you need on this page.
+This page was scanned for broken links and updated on 9-25-2022.

 Multiple Works/Collections of Lesson Plans;

 Resources for Adolescent

 Didn't find it here?
 Search the net with Google!

 A search engine for K-12 literature-based teaching ideas.
 Search for the title you need, or use one of their library guides.

 Booktalks: Quick and Simple

 Over 300 "booktalks" for introducing the works to students.

 Teacher's guides and reader's guides for more than 30 authors and their works.
 The Big Read is a program of the National Endowment for the Arts.

 Guides including a summary, suggested teaching activities, and research assignments for more than 60 popular works.